Alabama endures NYC 'poop train' that 'smells like death'

 Alabama and other Southern states have a long history accepting waste from around the U.S.

 A former state attorney general once described a giant west Alabama landfill as "America's Pay Toilet."
 It was among the nation's largest hazardous waste dumps when it opened in 1977.
-At its peak, the landfill took in nearly 800,000 tons (72,570 metric tons) of hazardous waste annually.
+At its peak, the landfill took in nearly 800,000 tons of hazardous waste annually.

 Plans to dump coal ash in Southern states have been particularly contentious.
 Each year, U.S. coal plants produce about 100 million tons (90 metric tons) of coal ash and other waste; more than 4 million tons of it wound up in an Alabama landfill following a 2008 spill in Tennessee.